flash-freezing-lava/intellij-directory-tests/README.md

 ## Including directory tests in your project

-Add the following to your `build.gradle.kts` and replace dirTestVersion with the current version and `org/your/test/packageName` with the path to your package:
+Add the following to your `build.gradle.kts` and replace `dirTestVersion` with the current version:
 ```kotlin
 dependencies {
     testImplementation("io.github.flash-freezing-lava", "intellij-directory-tests", dirTestVersion)